senuna/personal-programming-training/README.md

 # personal-programming-training

-Bunch of code I write following courses, tutorials and chellanges.
+This repository presents bunch of code that I write following courses, tutorials and challanges.
+Please, consider it as my training portfolio.

+More detailed information can be found in Project Wiki.